SCHOLARLY/ ACADEMIC PUBLICATIONS

 “Spenser’s Amoretti IV.”
 The Facts on File Companion to British Poetry Before 1600.
 Michelle M. Sauer, Ed.
 Routledge: 2008.
 13-14.

 “Review: Popular Romance in Iceland: The Women, Worldviews, and Manuscript Witnesses of Nitiða Saga, by Sheryl McDonald Werronen.”
-Forthcoming in Sixteenth-Century Studies (In preparation)
+Forthcoming in Sixteenth-Century Journal (submitted)

 “Review: Emotion in Old Norse Literature: Translations, Voices, Contexts, by Sif Rikhardsdottir.”
 Forthcoming in The Medieval Review (submitted)

 “Review: Middle English Marvels: Magic, Spectacle, and Morality in the Fourteenth Century, by Tara Williams.”
 Forthcoming in Preternature. (submitted)

 “Review: Witches and Pagans: Women in European Folk Religion, 700-1100, by Max Dashu.”
 Medieval Feminist Forum 53.2 (2018), 129-131.